Who do we help?

 How do you evaluate what to do next?

-- Look at the structure of the business and start to develop a plan
+• Consider the structure of the business and start to make a turnaround plan

-- Take steps to ensure the business has sufficient working capital in the short term
+• Take steps to ensure the business has sufficient working capital

-- Ensure that there is optimal asset protection for the directors/owners in any plan
+• Ensure that there is optimal asset protection for directors and owners in place